How to Boost Wi‑Fi Coverage in Large Homes

 6. When to Use Wired Connections

-For the most demanding devices, a wired Ethernet connection is still the gold standard.
+For high‑demand devices, a wired Ethernet connection is still the most reliable option.

 Use Ethernet for: